 Latest News and Updates

-- The application process for Session 1 is ongoing from October 31, 2025, alongside the release of the official JEE Main 2026 Notification.
+- The application process for Session 1 started on October 31, 2025, alongside the release of the official JEE Main 2026 Notification.

 - Students can apply for both sessions during this initial application process for Session 1.

-- JEE Main 2026 Cut-Off marks will be released by colleges and universities soon after the results are announced.
+- JEE Main 2026 Cut-Off marks will soon be released by colleges and universities.

 JEE Main 2026 Results Dates for Sessions 1 and 2